 Please email us at firstname.lastname@example.org with any questions about duplications.

-Special Collections researchers make their own duplications in the Special Collections & Archives Reading Room using our BookEye scanner.
+When the Special Collections & Archives Reading Room is open researchers make their own duplications using our BookEye scanner.
 They can save scans to their own USB drives, or email scans to themselves.
-Special Collections & Archives staff must carefully review all duplication requests before researchers can make scans.
+Special Collections & Archives staff must carefully review collection materials before researchers can make scans.